chadkraus87/JavaScript-Password-Generator/README.md

 ## Usage

-This webpage is an example of a Password Generator with prompts created using JavaScript.
+This webpage is an example of a Password Generator that allows users to create a random password using lowercase letters, uppercase letters, numeric characters, and special characters.
+The Password Generator functions by way of leading prompts to help to user create a random, secure password between 8 and 128 characters long.
+The webpage functionality was created using JavaScript.

 ## Credits